1990studio/studio-kit-example/README.md

 # Studio Kit Example

 This is a simple example of one of the components from StudioKit - a ui and utility library made by 1990 Studio.
-For full access of any questions, please contact kristian@1990.studio.
+For full access or any questions, please contact kristian@1990.studio.

 ## Getting started